digiltd/oh-rtd-test/my.openHAB-Persistence.md

 ### IFTTT & other cloud based services

 Be aware that **Sending persistence data to my.openHAB is required** if you use any data-driven cloud functions, [IFTTT](https://ifttt.com) integration for example.

 Meaning, if you want to control the brightness (or any item) using the OpenHAB IFTTT Channel, be sure that the item is in the gMyOpenHAB group, or it won't appear in the dropdown on IFTTT.

+It is also required by the apps when used outside your local network.

 [Official documentation](https://my.openhab.org/docs/persistence)